caronc/apprise/CONTRIBUTIONS.md

   * [Month Year] - [Brief summary of your contribution]
 ```

-The contributors have been listed in alphabetical order:
+The contributors have been listed in chronological order:
 * Wim de With <wf@dewith.io>
   * Dec 2018 - Added Matrix Support

 * Hitesh Sondhi <hitesh@cropsly.com>
   * Mar 2019 - Added Flock Support